cross-codes/X-API/.github/README.md

 Current version : 1.0

+For a brief overview on the process of creating the API, check out `📁notes/notes.md`

 </div>

 ---

-For a brief overview on the process of creating the API, check out `📁notes/notes.md`
+# Hosted locations

+The API is hosted as a webservice at [`https://x-api-3g2k.onrender.com`](https://x-api-3g2k.onrender.com).

+The `📁notes/notes.md` file contains documentation on the working of each route under this URL.

+A simple website demonstrating some of the features of the APIis hosted as a separate web service decentrally.

 # Usage